top of page

 God gave them to Moses on Mount Sinai.

-God created two sets, as Moses destroyed the first set in his anger.
+God created two sets, as Moses destroyed the first set in his anger when he saw the multitude worshipping a golden calf.

 Wow!
 That must have been a scene.